Skip to main content

 Configure a webhook for Cloud SOAR

-You can configure a webhook connection to allow you to send an alert from a scheduled search to Sumo Logic Cloud SOAR.
+You can configure a webhook connection to allow you to send an alert from a scheduled search to Sumo Logic Cloud SOAR using an incident template.

 2. Click + and choose Cloud SOAR as the connection type.
 The Create Cloud SOAR Connection dialog is displayed.